louismullie/stanford-core-nlp/README.md

 * Make a directory named 'taggers' inside the /bin/ folder of the stanford-core-nlp gem (e.g. [...]/gems/stanford-core-nlp-0.x/bin/) or inside the directory configured by setting StanfordCoreNLP.jar_path.
 * Place the contents of the extracted archive inside taggers directory.
 * Download [the bridge.jar file](https://github.com/louismullie/stanford-core-nlp/blob/master/bin/bridge.jar?raw=true) from https://github.com/louismullie/stanford-core-nlp.
-* Place the downloaded bridger.jar file inside the /bin/ folder of the stanford-core-nlp gem (e.g. [...]/gems/stanford-core-nlp-0.x/bin/taggers/) or inside the directory configured by setting StanfordCoreNLP.jar_path.
+* Place the downloaded bridge.jar file inside the /bin/ folder of the stanford-core-nlp gem (e.g. [...]/gems/stanford-core-nlp-0.x/bin/) or inside the directory configured by setting StanfordCoreNLP.jar_path.
 * Configure your setup (for English) as follows:
 ```ruby
 StanfordCoreNLP.use :english